Inner work is the very core and foundation of the spiritual path.

 - You want to be alone all the time or around others all the time (to escape yourself)

-The more signs you can relate to, the more you need to do inner work.
+The more signs you can relate to, the higher the degree of inner work you need to consider doing.
 We’ll explore some inner work paths below.

-Why Most People Are Terrified By Inner Work
+Why Most People Are Hugely Resistant to Inner Work

-It may sound ridiculous.
-But the truth is that people feel repelled and horrified by inner work on an unconscious level.
+The reality is that most people feel repelled by and hugely resistant to inner work on an unconscious level.

 Why and how is this the case?

-Well just look at the world.
-We’ve explored the solar system and distant galaxies more than the depths of our own oceans.
+We’ve explored the solar system and distant galaxies more thoroughly than the depths of our own oceans.
 We know more about how things mechanically work rather than the life force that animates them.
-We know more about fighting and strategizing against the “enemies” outside of us than we know about facing the enemies looming within us.
+We know more about fighting and strategizing against the “enemies” outside of us than we know about facing the so-called enemies looming within us.

 As psychologist Carl Jung once wrote: